takelley1/linux-notes/software.md

 ### Variables

 - `ansible -i inventories/hostsfile.yml -m debug -a "var=hostvars" all` = View all variables from all hosts in hostsfile.yml.
+- `ansible localhost -m setup -kK -u foo` = Print local host's facts by connecting to it with user *foo*.

 ### Ad-hoc commands